 Businesses today are far more complex than ever before, and whilst a broader set of technologies have helped us all to produce and share information within and across functional teams more quickly, new tighter data management regulatory frameworks are now here.
 These require us all to hone and acquire more sophisticated data management skills.

-Higher financial and operational related penalties can await those not in compliance, and in some jurisdictions there is also a threat of a suspended business licence.
+Higher financial and operational related penalties can await those not in compliance, and in some jurisdictions there is also a threat of a suspended business license.
 All of us will need to focus on this area, and this will require corporates to ensure that their current and future processes are fully compliant with relevant legislation.

 It is not easy.
 For example, for each and every one of your relevant workflows you will need to fully understand which specific PII (personally identifiable information) data components are being accessed, where and how they are being processed, where it is being stored, and who has access to it.